 MD Hunter Education Certification

 Skip having to attend an in-person field-day course with our 3 hour interactive Hunter Safety course.
+We provide all the resources to get you fully certified online with our IHEA-approved course.

-After completing the Hunter Ed course and passing the final exam, you’ll receive your temporary Hunter Education Certificate, which includes a certificate of competency.
+After completing the HunterSafetyUSA course and passing the final exam, you’ll receive your temporary Hunter Education Certificate.

 Select Your Maryland Hunting License